-Features of the programme: Immersive Project Weeks create student engineer community within curriculum and new building.
+Features of the programme: Immersive Project Weeks create student engineer community within curriculum and a collaboration-fostering building.

-Integrated Learning Framework and use of problem-based and project-based learning.
+Integrated Learning Framework and use of problem-based learning with deep technical understanding.

-Industry informed curriculum.
+Industry informed curriculum that provides depth and breadth across.

-Engineering Practice modules to scaffold the journey from student engineer to graduate engineer.
+Technical and professional scaffolding of the journey from student engineer to graduate engineer.

-Professional and personal development embedded throughout all levels of the
+Professional and personal development embedded throughout all levels of the programme.